Kunsthaus case: Affair

-In 1988, the Progressive Citizens' Party sought to form a commission in the Landtag of Liechtenstein to investigate the power abuse further.
-However, it was rejected by the majority Patriotic Union.
-As a result, on 21 December 1988 all the members of the Landtag belonging to the Progressive Citizens' Party resigned in protest and early elections were called.
-In the subsequent 1989 general election the Patriotic Union maintained its majority.
+In late 1988, the Progressive Citizens' Party sought to form a commission in the Landtag of Liechtenstein to investigate the power abuse further.
+However, it was rejected by the majority Patriotic Union (VU).
+The FBP threatened to propose a vote of no confidence against the government of Hans Brunhart, but withdrew at the request of President of the Landtag Karlheinz Ritter.
+The FBP's spokesman in the Landtag, Josef Biedermann, argued that the constitution granted the right to establish committees of inquiry to determine facts.
+On the other hand, the VU's spokesman in the Landtag, Hermann Hassler, argued that the establishment of a commission would weaken the independence of the judiciary.

+On 21 December 1988 all the members of the Landtag belonging to the FBP walked out in protest to the rejection of the commission.
+Talks between the two parties failed in January 1989 failed as neither party agreed to change position.
+Following the resignation of Brunhart's government, the Landtag was dissolved early elections were called for 5 March.
+Then-regent Hans-Adam II kept Brunhart's government in office with full authority during this time.
+In the subsequent 1989 general election the VU maintained its majority, and the new government was sworn in on 5 June with Brunhart continuing as prime minister.
 The people behind the popular initiative had formed the Non-Party List in 1987, which sought to challenge the political dominance of both parties.
-It contested the election, but failed to reach the electoral threshold to win seats in the Landtag.
+It contested the election, but failed to reach the electoral threshold of 8% to win seats in the Landtag.

+The case led to a popular initiative by the FBP for a constitutional amendment to allow the Landtag to have greater oversight powers on the government.
+Similarly, a VU-led initiative sought to amend the constitution to allow for greater control over the judicial administration.
+Both proposals were accepted by voters on 3 December 1989.